Jon Grobman Bio

 My own transformation and work in prison culminated when I became the first-ever prisoner sentenced to life to receive a Recall of Commitment from the California Department of Corrections and Rehabilitation (CDCR).
 This happened pursuant to Penal Code section 1170(d), which authorizes the CDCR to recommend at any time to the sentencing court the recall of an inmate's commitment if, "it is evident from the inmate's exceptional behavior that is so extraordinary beyond simply complying with all regulations and procedures during incarceration that they have changed as a person and would be a positive asset to the community."

-As the Director of Paws For life K9 Rescue, I'm on a mission to support meaningful programming for incarcerated individuals because I believe in their inherent worth, and believe that they should have access to rehabilitative in-prison programs.
+As the Chief Operating Officer of Paws For life K9 Rescue, I'm on a mission to support meaningful programming for incarcerated individuals because I believe in their inherent worth, and believe that they should have access to rehabilitative in-prison programs.
 As someone who is formerly incarcerated, Paws For Life provided an extraordinary path to my own transformation.

 With the opportunity to go back inside the prison system and work with our incarcerated trainers, I continue to mentor, inspire, teach, and bring hope to our program participants.
 All of this and the amazing benefit of saving precious animal lives make this my dream job.